Extension of the spine: It is good. It’s bad.

 So what’s with extension for the spine?

-bad.
+Both are accurate: It’s beneficial.
+It is harmful.
 It’s the job of your St. Francisville chiropractor to help you determine the role of extension for your St. Francisville

 back pain relief plan and St. Francisville back pain control plan in the future.